isidorogu/RCT/README.md

 ### 3. Decide which variables to use for strata building

-Prior to random assigment, one has to decide which **categorical** variables to build blocks.
+Prior to random assignment, one has to decide which **categorical** variables to build blocks.
 Hence, the blocks or strata are the group that combine every categorical variable.
-The cardinality of this groups are all the possible combinations of the chose categorial variables.
+The cardinality of this groups are all the possible combinations of the chose categorical variables.

 To build categorical variables in a powerful way, function **n_tile_label** divides variables in the decided n groups, putting label of the range of each category to the variable.